Get Tech Tips

-Some caveats must be addressed regarding this formula, and I credit Alex Meaney with Wrightsoft and Genry Garcia with Comfort Dynamics, Inc. for helping me understand these complexities.
-Both gentlemen are brilliant-minded experts in their fields, and have contributed (and continue to contribute) to HVAC School.
+I must address some caveats regarding this formula, and I credit Alex Meaney with Wrightsoft and Genry Garcia with Comfort Dynamics, Inc. for helping me understand these complexities.
+Both gentlemen are brilliant-minded experts in their fields and have contributed (and continue to contribute) to HVAC School.

-First, the runtime is specified in minutes, because we are solving for cubic feet per minute (CFM), but also using British Thermal Units per hour.
-Converting the hour of runtime to minutes gives us 60 minutes, and makes sure our units of measurement are compatible.
+First, the runtime is specified in minutes—because we are solving for cubic feet per minute (CFM)—but also using British Thermal Units per hour.
+Converting the hour of runtime to minutes gives us 60 minutes and ensures that our units of measurement are compatible.

-So how does this all circle back to practical application?
-It must be understood that a coil can operate in only one sensible heat ratio at a time, and it may not equate to any of the RSHRs calculated for any particular zone.
+So, how does this all circle back to practical application?
+We must understand that a coil can operate in only one sensible heat ratio at a time, and it may not equate to any of the RSHRs calculated for any particular zone.
 In the case of a home with multiple zones, you may choose one of the following options when selecting a cooling coil to match the load conditions:

 - If humidity control is critical to a specific zone, use the RSHR for that room to select a coil.
 All other rooms will vary in humidity, but the critical zone will be maintained.

 - Average all the RSHRs together for a mean RSHR that can be used to select a coil.
 Each room will vary slightly from its individual RSHR, but it will be minimal and likely unnoticeable.